DevOpsPlayground/Basic-Cloud-Security-AWS/README.md

 --instance-profile-name funnypanda \
 --role-name secret-read-role
 ```
-And finally associate the profile with our instance:
+And finally, associate the profile with our instance:
 ```bash
 aws ec2 associate-iam-instance-profile --iam-instance-profile Name=funnypanda --instance-id i-0516aa13e97073823
 ```
 Now our new server is ready to be used.
-Lets modify the permissions of our key before we use it to ssh to the server
+Let's modify the permissions of our key before we use it to ssh to the server:
 ```
 chmod 400 ~/.ssh/funny-panda
 ```